enochMarley/letter_and_word_replacer_in_python.github.io/README.md

 # letter_and_word_replacer_in_python.github.io

-This module replaces a word by another word in a file.
+This is a python 3.x module replaces a word by another word in a file.
     It works using cli.